Once you are hit with that over and over, why answer? What’s my role? Do I have a role?

 - My husband was not responsible for 100% of the problems in our marriage!!
 Sadly, that was the only explanation I could imagine for many years.
 How wrong I was!

-Please notice that some of my husband’s feelings are the exact same kinds of fears women tend to have about biblical submission and respect.
-Quite honestly, in the first 14 years of our marriage, I expected my husband to “submit to me.”
+Quite honestly, in the first 14 years of our marriage, I expected my husband to “submit to me” in an idolizing kind of way.
 I tried to force him to bow to my will.

 A godly husband who is entrusted with leadership reacts with humility, sacrificial love, and a desire to delight his wife.